Nassau Community College, 108 Duncan Avenue, Garden City, NY

 About the Project

-LiRo initially provided environmental engineering services including a Phase 1 and Phase 2 ESA.
-Subsequent to the environmental engineering services, as part of an emergency weather stabilization project, LiRo performed a visual assessment to determine a remediation/ weather stabilization plan to address water infiltration and the structural condition of the building roof and structural support system.
+LiRo-Hill initially provided environmental engineering services including a Phase 1 and Phase 2 ESA.
+Subsequent to the environmental engineering services, as part of an emergency weather stabilization project, LiRo-Hill performed a visual assessment to determine a remediation/ weather stabilization plan to address water infiltration and the structural condition of the building roof and structural support system.
 The scope of work was to replace both the sloped and flat roofs (roofing and sheathing) as well as replacement of the plywood underlayment throughout, miscellaneous brick parapet pointing at parapet interiors and chimneys, fascia board replacement, and framing repair/replacement at roof perimeters to allow for proper flashing/ termination of roof systems.
-Next, LiRo completed a design for remediation of the facility.
+Next, LiRo-Hill completed a design for remediation of the facility.

 Project Challenges & Solutions

-LiRo’s Designers compiled a full interior demolition package to fast track a gut removal of most building finishes, non-load bearing walls, debris, etc., and installed a new temporary electrical distribution system and fire alarm system.
-LiRo prepared architectural drawings that included demolition plans for the exterior roofs as well as plans and details, which included relevant brick repair and associated flashings, fascia board replacement, gutters, scuppers, drains, and leaders to indicate the design intent for the new pitched and flat roofs.
+LiRo-Hill’s Designers compiled a full interior demolition package to fast track a gut removal of most building finishes, non-load bearing walls, debris, etc., and installed a new temporary electrical distribution system and fire alarm system.
+LiRo-Hill prepared architectural drawings that included demolition plans for the exterior roofs as well as plans and details, which included relevant brick repair and associated flashings, fascia board replacement, gutters, scuppers, drains, and leaders to indicate the design intent for the new pitched and flat roofs.
 Two architectural specifications (one for a metal roof at the pitched roof and an EPDM for the flat roof) were both provided.
-LiRo provided an MEP survey as well.
+LiRo-Hill provided an MEP survey as well.
 In addition, the interior demolition specification included drawings for demolition that show complete removal of all interior materials: ceilings, walls (nonbearing), flooring (to the slab), interior doors, millwork, furniture, appurtenances, appliances, junk in the building, interior heating and exhaust systems, including boilers, heaters, piping, and radiators.

 Outcome